-Humans and other primates possess an intricate synergism linking accommodation, convergence, and pupillary constriction, an interrelationship variably termed "near response," "near reflex," "near-point triad," or "near synkinesis."
-The near triad can be elicited by electrical stimulation of the cerebral cortex at the junction of the occipital and temporal lobes (Brodmann area 19).
+Humans and other primates possess an intricate synergism linking accommodation, convergence, and pupillary constriction, an interrelationship variably termed 'near response,'' 'near reflex,'' 'near-point triad,'' or 'near synkinesis'' (also see Chapter 15).
+The near triad can be elicited by electrical stimulation of the cerebral cortex at the junction of the occipital and temporal lobes (Brodmann's area 19).
 Although abolition of any one of the functions does not interfere with the others, there is a definite causal relationship among the three phenomena.
 Pupillary constriction is directly dependent on both the convergence impulse and the accommodative impulse.
-As Figure 9-18 illustrates, the near triad is composed of three closed-loop subsystems, the signals of which are linked to their respective motor controllers.
+As Figure 18 illustrates, the near triad is composed of three closed-loop subsystems, the signals of which are linked to their respective motor controllers.
 Thus, the accommodative signal also affects the pupillary and vergence motor controllers, and the vergence signal affects the accommodative and pupillary motor controllers.
 The net result is activity causing a response in each of the systems, whether the stimulus is image blur, light, disparity (diplopia), or any combination of the three.
 Because pupil diameter directly affects the depth of field of focal planes, a dotted feedback path has been included from the output of the pupillary system to the input of the accommodative system.
-Although the pupillary response to light is closed-loop, its function in the
+Although the pupillary response to light is closed loop, its function in the near response is essentially open loop because of the small influences of blur and disparity on pupil diameter.64